-Building Security Institutions.
-While attempting to restore security to Iraq, the CPA is beginning to build new Iraqi institutions that can eventually take over the security function from the United States.
-The United States is planning to train a 40,000 person Iraqi army, about 10% the size of the pre-war Iraqi force.
+The United States is in the process of training recruits for a planned 40,000 person Iraqi army, about 10% the size of the pre-war Iraqi force.
 About 12,000 are expected to be in the force by mid-2004.
 Former Defense Department official Walter Slocombe is in charge of forming the new Iraqi army.
-The CPA is also trying to turn basic policing functions over to Iraqis.
-Overall, about 32,000 Iraqi policemen have returned to their jobs, about half the total goal.
-The CPA official responsible for the new police force, former New York City police commissioner Bernard Kerik, says it will take about 18 months (end of 2004) to reach the goal of 65,000 policemen nationwide.
-The CPA is also recruiting a 7,000 man, all-Iraqi civil defense force to guard installations such as oil pumping stations, electricity substations, and like facilities.
+The CPA is also trying to turn policing functions over to Iraqis.
+Overall, about 40,000 Iraqi policemen have returned to their jobs, more than half the total goal.
+The CPA official responsible for the new police force, former New York City police commissioner Bernard Kerik, says it will take about 18 months (end of 2004) to reach the goal of 65,000 policemen nationwide.23 (Kerik announced his resignation in early September 2003.)
+The CPA is also recruiting a 7,000-man, all-Iraqi civil defense force to guard installations such as oil pumping stations, electricity substations, and like facilities.
+Press reports in late August said many Iraqi security personnel might be flown to Hungary for training there.